what does it mean to be queer?

 This article was originally published by i-D Netherlands

 I was raised by parents that were heavily involved in the Christian community – my dad was the head pastor of multiple churches.
 They taught me to always be an example to others.
-Therefore when I realised I was queer, I didn’t really want to explore that side of myself.
+Therefore when I realized I was queer, I didn’t really want to explore that side of myself.
 I held on to the life I had, trying my hardest not to be seen as anything other than the perfect boy.
 The perfect straight boy.

 I was born in Jamaica and spend the first part of my childhood on the island.
 When I was nine, me and my family moved to California.
 In 2014, after my eighteenth birthday, I decided to move to the Netherlands to study there – and I have never left.
 It wasn’t until I moved, that I really opened myself up to the side I was struggling not to embrace for so long.
 It was a new place, with new people, people that didn’t know me or wouldn’t have any expectations of me other than to just be myself.

 What inspired me to start this project was the fact that I wasn’t able to relate to very many queer people’s experiences.
 Another source of inspiration came from looking at our current political climate, the growing divide between the right and the left.
-For me the realisation hit that anyone who was raised conservatively, yet was part of the queer community, had a foot in both of these worlds, and could have a unique perspective in comparison to those strictly to the right and strictly to the left.
+For me the realization hit that anyone who was raised conservatively, yet was part of the queer community, had a foot in both of these worlds, and could have a unique perspective in comparison to those strictly to the right and strictly to the left.
 Therefore I wanted to search for other people like myself, raised either very conservatively or religiously, exploring the identities they created for themselves based on these two alternate worlds, as well as the alternative sides they themselves would also produce in order to be part of these two worlds.

 I ended up documenting the conservative sides of queer people’s lives that might be considered more socially acceptable, and comparing it to the more liberal side.
 The focus was always on how the subjects would ultimately want to present themselves to the world – their true identity.
 I started by asking queer friends of mine about their upbringing, and if I felt that their experience was similar to mine then I asked for permission to document them.